redismn/redismn/README.md

-# RedisExp - Simplified RedisJSON and RediSearch Wrapper
+# RedisExp - Simplified RedisJSON and RediSearch high level api(hset,set will be added shortly)

 RedisExp is a Node.js library that simplifies interactions with RedisJSON and RediSearch.
 It provides an intuitive API for storing JSON documents, querying, atomic transactions, and advanced aggregations.